Aditya-Ranjan1234/Vigilance-System/README.md

 ### Video File Support

-If no cameras are configured, the system will automatically use video files from the `vigilance_system/videos` directory.
+If no cameras are configured, the system will automatically use video files from the `videos` directory.
 This is useful for:

 1. Testing the system without actual cameras
 2. Analyzing pre-recorded surveillance footage